-Three years may seem like a long time, but it passes more quickly than you think when you’re focused on recovering from your accident.
+Time can go by fast when you’re focused on recovering from your accident.
 In addition, the longer you wait to pursue your claim the more difficult it may be to prove your case.
 It may be difficult to collect evidence or locate witnesses.
 People may have forgotten important details or misremember them.

 There are limited exceptions to the statute of limitations available in specific situations.
 You should assume that the deadline applies to your case.
 If you’ve been injured through someone else’s fault, it’s important to speak with a Durham personal injury lawyer as soon as possible to make sure your rights are protected.

 How a Durham Personal Injury Lawyer Can Help You